eelstork/Kabuki/README.md

 ## Usage

 Find inspiration [in the source](Assets/Kabuki/Runtime/Actor.howl).
-Currently only Howl source is provided.
-I will create a C# mirror at a later date.
-With the current prerequisites, you may also build and run play mode tests.
+C# sources live [here](Assets/~build/Kabuki/) With the referred prerequisites, you may also build and run play mode tests.

+## Future

+- Currently, reviewing implementations
+- Will provide alternative implementations ('classic' mecanim and legacy animation integrations)